Health Data: The StopCovid Tree That Hides the Forest—Health Data Hub

 Bernard Fallery, University of Montpellier

-Apple and Google were already looking forward to the implementation of a common API (application programming interface) protocol across many countries, which would effectively cement their monopoly.
+Apple and Google were already looking forward to the implementation of a common API (application programming interface) protocol across many countries, which would cement their monopoly.
 But the intense controversy the project sparked in France, combined with Germany’s withdrawal and the apparent failure of the app in Singapore—where only 20% of users are using it—suggests that StopCovid will soon be abandoned.

 But the AI ecosystem is also poised to take another step forward by gaining access to massive amounts of data from hospitals, research, private practice, connected devices, and more, as well as to a massive healthcare market (a prestigious sector with enormous potential value, given that it accounts for more than 12% of GDP).
-France, with its health insurance system, and the United Kingdom, with its National Health Service (NHS), serve as test cases here, since consistent and reliable data has been maintained there for decades: Amazon already has access to the NHS API to power its voice assistant, and Microsoft has already signed a deal to host all French health data (storage, log and directory management, computing power, and encryption key storage).
+France, with its health insurance system, and the United Kingdom, with its National Health Service (NHS), serve as test cases here, since consistent and reliable data have been maintained there for decades: Amazon already has access to the NHS API to power its voice assistant, and Microsoft has already signed an agreement to host all French health data (storage, log and directory management, computing power, and encryption key storage).

-The HDHub project is moving full steam ahead
+The HDHub project is moving “full steam ahead”

 Health Data Hub: A Textbook Example of All the Challenges Facing the Digital Sector

-Stéphanie Combes notes that “if we want to process data on this scale, we have to centralize it; it’s the only solution.”
-In contrast, the technical vision behind interoperability architectures aims to “not put all your eggs in one basket”: on the one hand, the majority of attacks do not come from the outside but from the inside, with a higher risk in the event of centralization, and on the other hand, anonymity does not withstand the re-identification of a person through data cross-referencing.
+Stéphanie Combes notes that “if we want to process data on this scale, we have to centralize it—it’s the only solution.”
+In contrast, the technical vision behind interoperability architectures aims to “not put all your eggs in one basket”: on the one hand, the majority of attacks come not from the outside but from the inside, with a higher risk in the event of centralization; and on the other hand, anonymity cannot withstand the re-identification of an individual through data cross-referencing.

 Stéphanie Combes offered some insights on this point: